 Since the first DP Index report, we have consistently asked our panel of DPOs to rate, on a scale of 1 to 10, how compliant they consider their organisation to be with UK data protection laws.
 This quarter, 51% of respondents scored their organisation an 8 or above.
 This is down from 57% in the last quarter and represents a further fall when compared to the second quarter of this year.
 However, during the first quarter of 2022, only 52% of DPOs scored their organisation an 8 or above, so despite the slight increase throughout the middle part of the year, attitudes towards organisational compliance have remained fairly similar.

-This quarter we also saw a dip in confidence levels regarding organisations’ compliance with An individual who can be identified or is identifiable from data. rights requests.
+This quarter we also saw a dip in confidence levels regarding organisations’ compliance with Under UK and EU data protection regulation, data subjects have a number of rights available to them, including the right to be informed, access, rectification, erasure, restrict processing, data portability, to object and further rights in relation to automated decision making and profiling. requests.
 DPOs’ perception of their organisation’s compliance with individuals’ rights requests has “fallen significantly” this quarter, down six percentage points.
 This has been an area that has seen a considerable decline since Q1 of this year, which incidentally was when we experienced the highest-ever recorded levels of confidence in this area.
 Confidence in the areas of data security and policies and procedures has also fallen this quarter.